xan105/node-error/README.md

 **Return value:**

   Returns the result and the error together as an array as `[result, error]`.<br />
-  If there is an error result will be undefined.<br />
+  If there is an error result will be _undefined_.<br />
-  Otherwise error will be undefined.
+  Otherwise error will be _undefined_.

-  💡 undefined is used to represent the lack/nonexistence of value because destructuring default value assignment triggers only with undefined.
+  💡 _undefined_ is used to represent the lack/nonexistence of value because destructuring default value assignment triggers only with _undefined_.

 NB: Note that when using Promise static methods such as `.all()`, `.any()`, `.allSettled()` , etc.<br />
 You need to `bind` them to the `Promise` constructor otherwise they will loose their `this` context and fail.